 Step 5 - Submit your ATF Paperwork to the ATF and the CLEO [Chief Law Enforcement Officer]:

 The last and final step is to package up your ATF paperwork and submit the paperwork to the ATF and to your identified CLEO [from your paperwork in step 3].
-When you submit your ATF paperwork to the ATF, we always recommend to our clients is to send this paperwork to the ATF with a mailing service that allows for a tracking number.
+When you submit your ATF paperwork to the ATF, we always recommend to send this paperwork to the ATF with a mailing service that allows for a tracking number.
 This is for you to ensure that your paperwork arrived to the ATF.
-At the bottom of the ATF 5320.1 Application to Make and Register a Firearm form walk-through guides there is the checklist for the ATF and the CLEO.
-You can view that below:
+At the bottom of the ATF 5320.1 Application to Make and Register a Firearm walk-through guide and ATF eForm 1 walk-through guide there is a mailing checklist for the ATF and the CLEO.

 Step 6 - Wait for your Check to be Cashed or your Credit Card to Charged